 The goal of the Elsie Hillman Honors Scholars program is to inspire and support students to develop new knowledge and/or action on critical social, economic and political issues.

 The Elsie Hillman Honors Scholars Program connects motivated and creative students with community partners and a mentor in the Pittsburgh region for the purpose of developing original, student led civic engagement projects that explore and address issues important to the community partner and reflect the social commitment of Elsie Hillman.

 Through a structured and collaborative process, the student will work closely with the community agency and mentor to develop new knowledge and/or action in an area of civic engagement that the student feels passionately about.

 This service-learning fellowship program will incorporate several different learning goals and leadership development activities such as instruction on mindful leadership, examination of the “person in environment” philosophy, and an understanding of the various types of civic engagement.

 Who may apply for this fellowship?

-The Elsie Scholars program is a competitive program that is open to full-time, junior and senior undergraduate students on the Oakland campus.
+The Elsie Scholars program is a competitive program that is open to full-time undergraduate students on the Oakland campus.
 Efforts will be made to recruit applicants with diverse backgrounds in terms of race and ethnicity, gender, and socioeconomic class.
 Preference is given to juniors and seniors.